Graduate Survival Guide

 · Draw the line: You are not expected to stay in Boston University forever.
 You should do your work and graduate.
 You should not be stuck doing low level chores for years on end.
 If you feel you are being exploited, speak up, talk to your fellow and seek assistance from GSO or SAGE.

-Office of New Bostonians: The Office of New Bostonians is an initiative of Mayor Thomas M. Menino to strengthen the ability of residents from diverse cultural and linguistic communities to fully participate in the economic, civil, social, and cultural life of the City of Boston.
+Office of New Bostonians: The Office of New Bostonians is an initiative of former Mayor Thomas M. Menino to strengthen the ability of residents from diverse cultural and linguistic communities to fully participate in the economic, civil, social, and cultural life of the City of Boston.
 Foreign students to Greater Boston should call the Office of New Bostonians at (617) 635-2980.

 Registration: New Engineering students should go to 48 Cummington Street, 2nd floor, Graduate Programs Office, to pick up your registration packet at the scheduled time for registration.
 To be considered full-time, you must register for 12 credits (minimum) to 18 credits (maximum) with some exceptions.
 If you are funded by a Teaching Fellowship or a Research Assistantship you can be certified full-time with between 2 and 8 credits (GTF’s up to 10 credits), check if there are any restrictions (such as a minimum number of credits).
 Most courses are 4 credits (laboratory component included).
 Each department office should have a copy of the Tau Beta Pi course evaluation book for engineering classes.
 After classes begin, registration changes can be made with a Course Adjustment form.
 To add a class, you must get the signature permission of the professor whose class you want to add on the Course Adjustment form.
 Be sure that if you drop a course (without replacing it) your total remaining credits do not affect your full-time status or restrictions on your fellowship.